Skip to content

 Platelet-rich Plasma and Stem Cell injections for hair growth are two scientifically proven methods to promote hair growth around thinning areas.

-In the Stem Cell Treatment, a small tissue is extracted from your scalp’s safe donor areas, and the stem cells are harvested from this tissue.
+*️⃣ In a stem cell treatment, a small tissue is extracted from your scalp’s safe donor areas, and the stem cells are harvested from this tissue.
 Later, these are injected again into your scalp to promote growth.

 Both methods can help promote hair growth on the part of your hairline that is more thinning.